xcart/xcart-docs/_pages/kb_en/modules/loyalty_program.md

 Reward Points for product ratings and reviews can be promoted either on the Loyalty Program page or with the help of the [Pop-Up Anywhere](https://market.x-cart.com/addons/popup-anywhere.html "Loyalty Program") module.
 {% endnote %}

 Reward points are credited to a customer's account when an order gets a 'Paid' {% link "status" ref_DkbTi1qJ %}.
 After that the customer can see available reward points on the **Account Details** page in the **Reward Points** tab.
+If the order is cancelled or refunded the related reward points are withdrawn from the customer's account.

 ![user-front-end.png]({{site.baseurl}}/attachments/ref_1Odyn6mT/user-front-end.png)